metabase/metabase/docs/operations-guide/scaling-metabase.md

 - **Anticipate questions**.
 Structure your data in a way that anticipates usage patterns and reduces the number of joins.
 Use scheduled ETLs to create new tables that bring together frequently queried data from multiple sources.
 - **Tune your database.** Read up on the documentation for your database to learn how to improve its performance via indexing and caching.
 - **Improve the precision of your questions**.
-Filter your data with WHERE clauses, and add limits to your queries.
+Filter your data as much as you can, and add limits to your queries.
 You should also take advantage of Metabase's data exploration tools to understand your data so you can only grab the data relevant to the question you're trying to answer.

 ## Metabase application best practices